LamaBleu/moRFeus_listener/README.md

 - Manual launch from terminal:

- basic for local use, no network
+ basic for local use from shell, no network

     cd ~/moRFeus_listener
     sudo ./morf_cli.sh